Jelly-RDF/jelly-jvm/docs/docs/getting-started-plugins.md

     - For Apache Jena Fuseki, simply place the file in `$FUSEKI_BASE/extra/` directory. `$FUSEKI_BASE` is the directory usually called `run` where you have files such as `config.ttl` and `shiro.ini`.
 You will most likely need to create the `extra` directory yourself.
     - For Apache Jena, place the file in the `lib/` directory of your Jena installation.
     - For other applications, consult the manual of the application.
-- You can now use Jelly format for parsing, serialization, and streaming serialization in your Jena application.
+- You can now use the Jelly format for parsing, serialization, and streaming serialization in your Jena application.

 !!! bug "Content negotiation in Fuseki"